Clean Water for a Child

 A present that supports dreams and development

-It costs on average $25 to provide one person with clean drinking water for life!
+It can cost as little as $25 to provide one person with access to a sustainable sources of clean drinking water!
 Just imagine the life-changing impact this gift will have on an entire family.
-Mothers, relieved of the drudgery of collecting water, are able to pursue other productive activities, and children, healthy and bright-eyed, will spend more time learning and playing.
-Clean water has the power to propel an entire family onto a road toward self-sufficiency, health and prosperity!
+Mothers, relieved of the drudgery of collecting water, will be able to pursue other productive activities.
+Children, healthy and bright-eyed, will spend more time learning and playing.
+Clean water has the power to propel an entire family onto a road toward self-sufficiency and better health!

 A gift that equips young agents of change